axelNTI/orbital-simulator/README.md

 The initial configuration of the celestial bodies can be edited in the `data.json` file.

+## Arguments

+`-f` or `--file` is used if you want to use other json files than the standard one.
+Useful if you're frequently switching between different datas.

+`-c` or `--concurrent` is used if you want to calculate the movement of the celestial bodies concurrently.
+Useful if a lot of celestial bodies are used.

 ---
 > Developed by Felix Svensson and Axel Thornberg